 I have felt the same uncomfortable uncertainty that you may have in selecting your patent attorney when I had to select a family planning attorney to set up my will and trust.
 Although I received high marks in law school, I was still unable to determine whether the attorneys that I interviewed were competent in the nuts and bolts of guiding me through preparing my own will and setting up my family trust.

-However, my education did help me to in deciphering if the attorney that I selected sounded competent.
+However, my education did help me in deciphering if the attorney that I selected sounded competent.
 Likewise, the information on my blog and in my book Navigating the Patent System is there for you to review and learn so that you can better decide which attorney to select and which route to take in the patenting process.
-It is my theory that the more I can help you to make better patenting decisions, the more successful I will become.
+It is my theory that the more I can help you to make better decisions regarding your patent, the more successful I will become.

 At any time during the patent pendency of your patent application, you can check the status of your patent application on the public or private PAIR site.